-In the first chapter, Christian authorities were quoted as stating that the New Testament was based on hearsay and conflicting traditions, and was composed, canonized, and made public long after the events depicted therein allegedly occurred.
+In the first chapter, Christian authorities are quoted as stating that the New Testament was based on hearsay and conflicting traditions.
+And that it was composed, canonized, and made public long after the events depicted therein allegedly occurred.

 In direct contrast, the Torah was written and transmitted to the entire Jewish nation by Moses himself:

 And Moses wrote this Law, and gave it to the priests, the sons of Levi, who bore the Ark of the Covenant of the L-rd, and to all the elders of Israel.